DanielMartensson/jFaces/ReadMe.md

 ## TODO

-Modify the `Histc.java` file so we can determine the distribution of the mean.
+Modify the `Histc.java` file so we can determine the distribution of the variance.
 If the distribution have a small variance = Clearly identified.
 If the distribution have wide variance = Not clearly recognizable

 ## Will this project work on Android and Iphone with GraalVM?